michalis0/Business-Intelligence-and-Analytics/labs/05 - Clustering/readme.md

 # CLUSTERING

-This week we are learning how to use various clustering algorithms from sklearn.
-This is useful for making sense of ***unlabelled data***: observations for which we have certain metrics, based on which we try to predict a class label (such as whether an email is spam or not-spam, or whether a given flower is of one type or another).
-We do not know how many classes or labels we should have and we do not have a set of annotated data.
+This week, we are exploring various clustering algorithms from scikit-learn, which are particularly useful for understanding **unlabeled data**.
+Unlabeled data refers to the observations where we have certain features or metrics but lack predefined class labels.
+The main advantage of clustering is that it doesn't require prior knowledge of the number of classes or any labeled data.
+Instead, the algorithms identify the underlying structure within the data on their own.

 <img src='https://static.javatpoint.com/tutorial/machine-learning/images/k-means-clustering-algorithm-in-machine-learning.png' width="300">